akshaysehgal/google_play_store_app_analysis/README.md

 But due to Spark is encountering a situation where it would typically spill data to disk (temporary storage) because it can't fit everything in memory, I was not able to geterate the complete excel, the insights are coming correct

+Steps:
+1. Create a Virtual Environment and activate it
+2. Install all modules from requirement.txt
+3. As the code is written in a modular and scalable way, so run the main.py in the Scripts folder